The Home Buying Process

 Earnest money is like a security deposit on a home you hope to buy – usually $1,000.
 Earnest money shows the seller that you are serious about buying the home, and it is held in escrow by the title company until closing, where it’s credited toward your down payment.

 Once you and the seller reach an agreement, the contract/purchase agreement will be signed.
-You will need to provide a signed copy of that contract/purchase agreement to your loan officer and receive your loan disclosures.
+You will need to provide a signed copy of that contract/purchase agreement to your loan officer, receive your loan disclosures, and provide an Intent to Proceed.

 The next step is to have the home inspected by a licensed home inspector.
 The inspector’s job is to examine the interior and exterior of the home as well as all mechanical elements and provide a report detailing the true condition of the home.
 You will select the home inspector and may also opt to pay for additional inspections for radon, mold, and more.

-A licensed professional, chosen by the lender, visits the home to generate an appraisal – an independent assessment of the home’s market value.
+A licensed professional, chosen by SLFCU, will visit the home to generate an appraisal – an independent assessment of the home’s market value.
 If the appraised value of the home is lower than what you have agreed to pay, your real estate agent and loan officer will work with you to determine the best course of action, such as renegotiating the price or increasing your down payment.

-You are required to have homeowner’s insurance (sometimes called hazard insurance) on your home.
+You are required to have homeowners insurance (sometimes called hazard insurance) on your home.
 You can get quotes from various insurance companies and choose the company and insurance you’d like to use.
+It's important to select the insurance company right away as to not delay the closing.

 Any changes to the purchase agreement or contract are called addendums, and they must be signed by all parties.
 This includes who will pay which costs, what repairs still need to be addressed, and any changes to the final closing date.
 All addendums must be given to the lender as soon as possible because these addendums complete the purchase agreement.

-STEP 14: CLOSE YOUR LOAN AT THE TITLE COMPANY.
+STEP 10: CLOSE YOUR LOAN AT THE TITLE COMPANY AND MOVE INTO YOUR NEW HOME.

 “Closing your loan” means signing the final paperwork.
 Home loans are usually closed at the title company.
 A title company ensures legitimate ownership of a property, ensuring that there are no issues with the title to your home – like unpaid mortgages or taxes, liens, etc. The title company also issues title insurance, which is required and protects you and your lender in case there are any future legal claims on your home.